-Flight days will be primarily Saturdays but with ad-hoc aero-medical flights as and when required.
+Flight days is expected to be primarily Saturdays but with ad-hoc aero-medical and other flights as and when required.
 Waste from the airport will be collected on Wednesdays by the RCV.

 The RCV will collect waste from the security gate leading to Airside and from the Airport Terminal building.